What's on this Page:

 Even if you've already registered to vote in the past, it's important to check your voter registration with your state's Secretary of State or county board of elections.
 Some states purge (remove) people from the voter rolls at times, so double-check that you're listed as active and registered at least 45-90 days before each election.

-Making A Voting Plan & Why It's so Important
+Making A Voting Plan & Why It's Important

-- Put your state & national voter assistance hotlines in your phone before your vote, in case you have any problems when you try to vote.
+- Put your state & national voter assistance hotlines in your phone before you vote, in case you have any problems when you try to vote.
 Call them immediately if you have any difficulties or questions.
-Your state hotlines can be found at www.DIYabled.com/voting.
+Your state hotlines can be found here.
 Your national hotline is 833-336-8683, in English & Spanish.
 You can also text VOTE or VOTO to 70888 for help.
 It's best to call the state hotline first, if you have one.

 - Make sure you’re registered to vote.
 If not, register (or re-register if you were removed from your state’s active voting list).
 Do not assume you are on your state's voting rolls (list) because you registered at another time--always check your registration status, ideally 2-3 weeks before election season begins.
 You can put a reminder in your calendar to check your registration status when the time gets close, & many states offer same-day registration, so you can register & vote during early voting or on Election Day.

-- Know how you plan to vote.
+- How do you plan to vote?
 Do you want to vote early, absentee by mail, in person, or electronically (in some states), or on election day, & what will you need to have ready (ID, etc.) to vote & have your ballot counted?

 - Do you have to have a certain ID to vote in your state?
 If you aren't sure, call your voter hotlines or visit www.IWillVote.com to check if you need an ID, & if so, what kind of ID is accepted in your state.

-- If you don't have an ID or can't afford one, what resources are there to help you get one?
+- If you don't have an ID or can't afford one, how can you get one?
 Check out your DMV/driver’s license office for programs to help you get a free ID for voting, or try www.VoteRiders.Org, your hotlines, or www.IWillVote.com.

 - If you can't get an ID & need one to vote, do you qualify for any exceptions to the rule?
 Many states will allow you to prove your ID in other ways or get an exception if you can't provide an ID because of religious reasons, undue hardship, not having the money, or disability.
 Check with your local or state election officials to see if there's a process to apply for an exception or use another document to prove your identity.